Lessons on the Plan of Salvation

 “It is the first principle of the Gospel to know for a certainty the character of God… that he was once a man like us; yea, God himself, the Father of us all, dwelt on an earth, the same as Jesus Christ himself did….”
 (My comments that follow are in italics)

-Add to this our knowledge that God is literally our Father, and that as His children if we grow and mature as we should we become like Him.
+Add to this our knowledge that God is literally our Father, and that as His children if we grow and mature as we should we will become like Him.
 This is the purpose of the plan of salvation.

 The Eternal Family through Christ - Judith Mehr